 David Lindley has worked as a librarian, bookseller, consultant and copywriter.
-He is Director of the not-for-profit organisation Designing Libraries, an international resource for library design, architecture and service transformation.
+He is Director of the community interest company Designing Libraries, an international resource for library design, architecture and service transformation.

 His main preoccupation is the self and its illusions, the theme of much of his poetry, philosophical writing and translation.

 What one man can be to another is very strictly limited; in the end, everyone remains alone and then the question is who is now alone….
 Schopenhauer